 The spray should be applied as a thorough bait spray, applying the solution as fine droplets to the upper surface of the outer leaves where the adult flies will feed upon it.
 Seedling trees and adjacent foliage should also receive the treatment.
-Information on timing of sprays for fruit-fly control is sent out each season from the Oregon Agricultural Experiment Station.
-Get from Oregon Agricultural Experiment Station or your County Agent, Circulars of Information 185 and 253.
+Information on sprays for fruit-fly control is sent out each season from the Oregon Agricultural Experiment Station.
+Growers who want this information should consult their county agents.
+(Write for Circular 35, Oregon Agricultural Experiment Station.)

-Cherry slug occurs as a greenish-brown, slimy, sluglike larva, which skeletonizes the foliage of cherry.
-When the insect appears dust with a lead arsenate-lime dust (20 pounds lead arsenate-80 pounds hydrated lime), or spray with one pint of 40 per cent nicotine sulphate to 100 gallons of spray.
+Cherry slug occurs as a greenish-brown, slimy, slug-like larva, which skeletonizes the foliage of cherry.
+If the pest is prevalent, dust with a lead arsenate-lime dust (20:80) to avoid spray residue.

 Western peach and prune root borer.
 This serious pest of prune trees is not controlled by spray applications, but special treatment must be given.
 The paradichlorobenzene treatment is recommended for older trees.
 The most satisfactory time for this is from August 15 to September 15.
-Apply \(\frac{3}{4} \) to one ounce of the chemical in a circular band an inch or two in width and about two inches from tree trunk.
+Apply $\frac{3}{4}$ to one ounce of the chemical in a circular band an inch or two in width and about two inches from tree trunk.
 This band is covered with 4 to 6 inches of earth.
 Tests and observations indicate that it may be used on younger trees without danger to the trees if it is kept at least 2 inches away from the trunk.